Gholam Reza Azhari: Early life and education

-Azhari was born in Shiraz in 1912 (or in 1917, according to some sources).
+Gholam Reza Azhari was born in Shiraz in 1912 (or in 1917, according to some sources).

+After completing his primary and secondary education, Azhari entered the Officers' Academy in 1933.
+Two years later, he graduated with the rank of Second Lieutenant and joined the Imperial Iranian Army.
+In 1947, after being promoted to Colonel, he was appointed Deputy Commander of the Central Military Police.

 He was a graduate of Iran's war college and was also trained at the National War College in Washington in the 1950s.

 Career

-Azhari commanded the 11th Infantry (Battalion?) in 1959; the Western Corps at Kermanshah in 1342 SH (1963/64), later to be also commanded by Abbas Gharabaghi, and the First Army in 1970.
+Azhari commanded the 11th Infantry Division of Kerman from 1957–1958 and later commanded the Sabzevar Division from 1958–1959; Two years afterward, he became commandant of the war college.
+In 1964 he Commanded the "Western Corps" or First Army at Kermanshah until 1967, the unit would later to be also commanded by Abbas Gharabaghi.

-In 1966, Azhari became Iran's Military Representative to the Central Treaty Organisation (CENTO).
-He was appointed chief of staff of Iran's armed forces in 1971 and his tenure lasted until 1978.
+In 1967, Azhari became Iran's Military Representative to the Central Treaty Organization (CENTO).
+Beginning in 1969, he served for two years as Deputy Chief of the Joint Staff, He was appointed chief of the joint staff of Iran's armed forces in 1971 and his tenure lasted until 1978.
 He served as interim prime minister of a military government until a civilian government could be chosen.
 He served as prime minister from 6 November 1978 to 31 December 1978.
 He formed the first military government in Iran since 1953.

 On 21 December 1978, Azhari, then the prime minister, told U.S. Ambassador to Iran William Sullivan that, "You must know this and you must tell it to your government.
 This country is lost because the Shah cannot make up his mind."
 Azhari left office on 2 January 1979 after reportedly having a heart attack.
 He was succeeded by Abbas Gharabaghi as the chief of the army staff.
 Shapour Bakhtiar succeeded Azhari as prime minister.
 On 18 February 1979 Azhari was retired from the army in absentia.